5 Modern Technologies That Are Making Wireless DJing Possible

 Whoa, didn’t I say Bluetooth is a no-go for DJing and by extension for time-critical tasks in general?
 Surely Midi – the sending of musical info down a cable – is time sensitive?

-Well yeah it is, but here’s the thing: It is the amount of information that needs to be sent for high quality audio that, combined with the way Bluetooth works, causes latency.
-If the amount of info is tiny, turns out that Bluetooth can work fine.
+Well yeah it is, but here’s the thing: It is the amount of information that needs to be sent for high quality audio that – combined with the way Bluetooth works – causes latency.
+If the amount of info is tiny, it turns out that Bluetooth can work just fine.

 Why wireless?
-In this case, because it makes connection easier and cheaper with the notoriously under-specified iPad design (when it comes to inputs and outputs, anyway).
-But generally, why not?
+In this case, because it makes connection easier and cheaper with the notoriously under-specified iPad design (when it comes to inputs and outputs, anyway), which gives ultra-casual DJs and beginners a quick way to get started before investing in better gear, wired equipment and so on.

 Why does it work?
-As I said, because the amount of info being carried is very low.
-That makes it easy to get right: Bluetooth is low power, low battery, reliable at close range.
+As mentioned, the amount of info being carried is very low, which makes it easy to get right.
+Bluetooth is low power, low battery, and reliable at close range.

 5. Streaming services – for music files